We can find out how other people have moved to and from occupations.

 Again, the O*Net system beautifully displays this information, if you know how to look it up.
 The common career changes are divided into two categories: Starters and Changers.
 Each of these sets is downloadable from the O*Net data center in the “Related Occupations” section.

-InfoSurf accelerates building your list of possible job changes you could make with the eBook Career Flow.
+InfoSurf accelerates building your list of possible job changes you could make with the free eBook Career Flow.

 //Looking Up An Occupation’s Career Changers//

-Every profile in the O*Net profling system has a category “Related Occupations” link which lists 5-10 of the most common changes for people with that profiled career.
+Every profile in the O*Net profiling system has a category “Related Occupations” link which lists 5-10 of the most common changes for people with that profiled career.
 For example, the Geoscientists profile lists 5, then expands to 10 of the most common careers people have changed to after being a Geoscientist in the Related Occupations list.

 //Looking Up An Occupation’s Career Starters//